riotkit-org/backup-repository/docs/source/first-steps.rst

 There are at least three choices:

-- Use `quay.io/riotkit/file-repository` container by your own (advanced)
+- Use `quay.io/riotkit/file-repository` container by your own (advanced) and follow the configuration reference
-- Generate a docker-compose.yaml using `make print VARIANT="s3 postgres persistent"` in `server/env` directory
+- Generate a docker-compose.yaml using `make print VARIANT="gateway s3 postgres persistent"` in `server/env` directory, and create your own environment basing on it
-- Create your own environment basing on provided example docker-compose
+- Copy the `server/env` environment from this repository and adjust to your needs

 Proposed way to choose is the prepared docker-compose environment that is placed in `server/env` directory.